walkerRnD/codebuff/npm-app/knowledge.md

-# Manicode Project Structure
+# Codebuff Project Structure

 ## Overview

-Manicode is an AI-powered development assistant that runs from the command line.
+Codebuff is an AI-powered development assistant that runs from the command line.
 It has access to all files in your project and can carry out various tasks.

 ## Project Structure